PRIVILEGED ACCESS MANAGEMENT

-Privileged Access Management implementation support all types organizations in rapidly reducing high impact risks and stopping access to highly sensitive data to the hackers.
-Privileged Accounts play a critical role in building and protecting organization’s security infrastructure.
+Privileged Access Management implementation supports all types of organisations in rapidly reducing high-impact risks and stopping access to highly sensitive data to hackers.
+Privileged accounts play a critical role in building and protecting an organisation’s security infrastructure.
 By managing and monitoring privileged accounts and access, PAM enables organizations to give secure privileged access to vital assets and comply with regulatory obligations.

 The cybersecurity techniques and technologies known as “privileged access management” (PAM) are used to exercise control over elevated (“privileged”) access and permissions for users, accounts, processes, and systems throughout an IT environment.
 PAM assists organizations in reducing their organization’s attack surface and preventing, or at the very least mitigating, the damage caused by outside attacks as well as insider carelessness or misconduct.

-Before going forward to finding PAM best practices let’s understand What are top privileged accounts that organizations look on priority?
+Before going forward to finding PAM best practices, let’s understand what the top privileged accounts are that organisations look for on priority.

 1. Domain Admin Accounts

 These are the accounts that are “head of the family” accounts.
-Domain Admin accounts have full access, control and regulation of Active Directory domains.
-Therefore, these accounts should be in hands of limited trusted individuals and thus they get priority on privileged access at high degree.
+Domain admin accounts have full access, control, and regulation of Active Directory domains.
+Therefore, these accounts should be in the hands of limited trusted individuals, and thus they get priority on privileged access to a high degree.

 2. Local Administrator Accounts

-But as the companies grow large in size tracking these small accounts becomes a tough job and this is where hackers find their way to enter and do serious harm.
+But as the companies grow large tracking these small accounts becomes a tough job and this is where hackers find their way to enter and do serious harm.

 3. Application Accounts

-Here are some vital PAM best practices that organizations should adhere to in order to deploy a privileged access management strategy successfully.
+Here are some vital PAM best practices that organizations should adhere to to deploy a privileged access management strategy successfully.

-Principle of least privilege states that a user should only get access to certain data and resources which are needed to complete a task on a specific time.
-It has been recognized as a best strategy in security and is a crucial step in safeguarding privileged access to highly valuable information and assets.
+The principle of least privilege states that a user should only get access to certain data and resources which are needed to complete a task at a specific time.
+It has been recognized as the best strategy in security and is a crucial step in safeguarding privileged access to highly valuable information and assets.

 2. Address and Prioritize risks: